 Minimising business travel

-Because of the substantial cuts we have achieved in CO2 emissions from power consumption and heating since 2003, business travel today constitutes Swiss Re’s largest emissions source by far.
-While business travel is ultimately driven by client needs and is thus difficult to influence, we have taken several measures to curb unnecessary business trips.
-Travel budgets are continuously monitored and travel data are collected centrally.
+As a result of the substantial cuts we have achieved in CO2 emissions from power consumption and heating since 2003, business travel easily constitutes Swiss Re’s largest emissions source today.
+Since the business trips our employees take are ultimately driven by client needs, they are difficult to influence.
+However, we have taken several measures to reduce the need for business travel and to curb unnecessary business trips:

-We have also built up a dense network of video conferencing equipment across the Group.
-Recently, we have partly replaced these facilities with state-of-the-art telepresence technology, which creates a real-time, life-size virtual meeting experience in specially designed rooms.
-By the end of 2014, we had 80 video conferencing rooms and 64 telepresence facilities worldwide.
+For a start, we have built up a dense network of video conferencing equipment across the Group.
+Recently, we partly replaced these facilities with state-of-the-art telepresence technology, which creates a real-time, life-size virtual meeting experience in specially designed rooms.
+By the end of 2015, we had 63 video conferencing rooms and 64 telepresence facilities worldwide.